 Planning Authorities must take the probability of flooding from all sources – (coastal, fluvial [water course], pluvial [surface water], groundwater, sewers and blocked culverts) and the risks involved into account when preparing development plans and determining planning applications.
 This does not mean that developments or redevelopments in these affected areas will not be approved, the planning process is there to ensure flooding is materially taken into account in development proposals.

-As part of the planning process a Flood Risk Assessment, or a Flood Consequence Assessment in Wales, ensures that developers are aware of the recommendations of the Environment Agency in England, Natural Resources Wales in Wales or the Scottish Environment Protection Agency in Scotland and suggests adequate mitigation measures to ensure that a development is sustainable and safe in terms of flood risk or flood consequence.
+As part of the planning process a Flood Risk Assessment, or a Flood Consequence Assessment in Wales, ensures that developers are aware of the requirements of the Environment Agency in England, Natural Resources Wales in Wales or the Scottish Environment Protection Agency in Scotland and specify mitigation measures to ensure that a development is sustainable and safe in terms of flood risk or flood consequence.

-From small residential extensions to large employment, residential and office developments, Sanderson Associates have vast experience in providing bespoke, site specific Flood Risk Assessments and Flood Consequence Assessments [Wales] for new developments and also existing facilities.
+From property extensions, works to large employment, residential and office developments, Sanderson Associates have vast experience in providing bespoke, site specific Flood Risk Assessments and Flood Consequence Assessments [Wales] for new developments and also existing facilities.

 The Planning Process

 At every stage of the planning process, we provide our Clients with valuable advice and guidance on flood resilient design so as to reduce the impact of flooding.
 We have an excellent working relationship with the Environment Agency, Natural Resources Wales and the Scottish Environment Protection Agency and work collaboratively to facilitate the development of sound and sustainable buildings in compliance with the National Planning Policy Framework; TAN 15 (Wales) and SPP (Scotland) Scottish Planning Policy all of which currently regulate new development in areas of flood risk.